-A repurchase agreement or repo is the sale of a security with a simultaneous agreement by the seller to buy the same security back from the buyer at an agreed-on price.
-When a repurchase agreement is viewed by a cash lending party, it is a reverse repurchase agreement.
+A repurchase agreement (or simply “repo”) is the sale of a security with a simultaneous agreement by the seller to buy back the same security from the same buyer at an agreed-upon price.
+When a repurchase agreement is viewed from the perspective of the cash lending party, it is commonly called a reverse repurchase agreement.

-Each market participant in a repurchase agreement is exposed to counterparty defaults, regardless of the collaterals.
-The agreement is structured as the lender of funds is the most vulnerable party.
-Repo margin (haircut in the US) is the difference between the market value of the security used as collateral and the value of the loan.
+Each market participant in a repurchase agreement is exposed to counterparty defaults, regardless of the collaterals posted.
+The agreement is such that the lender of funds is always the most vulnerable party.
+As such, the repo margin (called haircut in the US) is the difference between the market value of the security used as collateral and the value of the loan.